mrrfv/MSI-GV62-7rd-Hackintosh-OpenCore/README.md

 - The NVIDIA GPU is disabled in macOS, only integrated graphics are available (unfixable).
 To help conserve battery, it's automatically disabled when you're on macOS.
 - External monitors (VGA, DisplayPort not tested)
+- If you're dual-booting macOS with Windows, and your Windows installation is encrypted with VeraCrypt, choosing Windows using the OpenCore picker won't do anything, and you'll need to use your BIOS' boot menu.
+- The built-in microphone doesn't work, and headphones might not work if they're plugged in when macOS is booting.
+This might be fixable by using different layout-id's, so TBD.

 ## Untested